NYT: Disgraced CBS Chief Les Moonves Misled Investigators

 Moonves was "evasive and untruthful," deliberately lying about his misconduct, the lawyers found.
 He deleted hundreds of texts and when asked to hand over devices, gave investigators his son's iPad instead of his own.

 After Moonves' initial departure, it appeared he was still eligible for the lucrative severance package detailed in his contract.
-Some of his alleged misconduct occurred before he joined CBS and other behavior might be difficult to prove.
+Some of his alleged misconduct occurred before he joined CBS, and other behavior might be difficult to prove.

 However, the Times notes, the draft report to the board suggests Moonves violated his contractual obligation to cooperate with investigators.